How Much Should I Feed My Dog? A Vet-Backed Guide

 The feeding guides on dog food bags are a starting point, not a prescription.
 They’re usually based on an “average” adult dog and don’t account for:

 Treat the bag as a rough estimate and adjust from there.
+Most owners who feed to bag instructions are overfeeding by 10–30%.

 Start With Calories, Not Cups